openforis/sepal-doc/docs/source/team/contribute.rst

 To create the actual documentation page, follow the instructions provided in the `sepal_ui doc <https://sepal-ui.readthedocs.io/en/latest/tutorials/send-to-sepal.html#add-documentation>`_.

-Then, you need to only modify one file in **sepal-doc** to make your documentation available.

-1. Modify the :code:`sepal-doc/docs/source/data/modules/en.json` file by adding a new line with the following shape:
+Then, modify the :code:`sepal-doc/docs/source/data/modules/en.json` file in **sepal-doc** to make your documentation available by adding a new line with the following shape:

     .. code-block:: json